nkhil/understanding-node/README.md

 Gives us the same result as above.

+**The magic string problem**

-Replying on strings to be the basis for logic in your code can be problematic and is called a `magic string`, a string that has some special meaning in your code.
+Relying on strings to be the basis for logic in your code can be problematic.
+This is referred to a `magic string`, a string that has some special meaning in your code.
 This is bad because it makes it easy for a typo to cause a bug - and it's something that is hard for tools (like VS Code for eg) to help us find.

-**Here's one way to deal with that**
+**Here's one pattern to deal with that**

 Let's remove the fact that we're relying on typing the string correctly without any help from a debugger.

-**Creating a new module**
+**Creating a config module**

 ```javascript
 //config.js